arashmad/arashmad/README.md

 I am full-stack web developer with the background in geo-spatial information systems (GIS).
 I graduated from University of Tehran in Iran in 2014.

-* 🌍  I'm based in Potsdam, Germany.
+* 🏠  I'm based in Potsdam, Germany.
-* ✉️  You can contact me at [arashmad.dev@gmail.com](mailto:arashmad.dev@gmail.com)
+* 📧  You can contact me at [arashmad.dev@gmail.com](mailto:arashmad.dev@gmail.com)
-* 🧠  I'm learning EC@ and Lambda features on AWS // Test Driven Development // CICD pipelines
+* 🤓  What I'm learning now are:
+    - 👉 EC2 and Lambda features on AWS
+    - 👉 GitHub Actions
+    - 🌶 Design Patterns
+    - 🌶 Test Driven Development
+    - 🌶 CICD pipelines
 * 🤝  I'm open to collaborating on Geo-spatial application development in python and/or javascript

 ### Skills